Starsurfer78/Ardumower_PCBs/README.md

 ![Vorschau Due PCB](https://raw.githubusercontent.com/Starsurfer78/Ardumower_PCBs/main/DUE_PCB_V1.01/Images/Ardumower_PCB_oben.png)

 # Power PCB for Simple MainPCB
-# Attention: Charging Board need some Improvements and did not work at the Moment

 The charging board and the power supply for the motors are on a separate board.